WOLF

 Why is Wolfspeed stock up 38% over the past month?

-The rally followed the company's emergence from financial restructuring, which cancelled the legacy common stock, issued new shares, and refinanced senior notes on terms that cut the coupon by roughly 43%.
-The move reflects a cleaner capital structure rather than a change in operating results.
+The rally followed the company's emergence from restructuring, which cancelled legacy common stock, issued new shares, and refinanced senior notes on terms that cut principal by roughly 43%.
+The move reflects a cleaner balance sheet, not a change in operating results.

 What is the analyst consensus price target for Wolfspeed?

-Sell-side consensus sits at approximately $15, which implies 43.1% downside from the April 16 quote of $26.37, per aggregated analyst data on Yahoo Finance.
-No major firm has publicly raised the target on the basis of the refinancing alone.
+Sell-side consensus is approximately $15, implying 43.1% downside from the April 16 quote of $26.37, per aggregated analyst data on Yahoo Finance.
+No major firm has publicly raised its target based on the refinancing alone.

 What does Wolfspeed's negative gross margin mean?

-A gross margin of -14.2% indicates the cost of producing each wafer exceeds the revenue from selling it, before operating expenses, research and development, or interest.
-In practical terms, scaling volume at these unit economics widens losses rather than narrowing them.
+A gross margin of -14.2% means producing each wafer costs more than selling it brings in, before operating expenses, R&D, or interest.
+At these unit economics, higher volumes widen losses rather than narrow them.

 How material is the senior notes refinancing to Wolfspeed's cash burn?

-The refinancing cut annual cash interest to roughly $62mn, a meaningful saving.
-However, trailing twelve-month free cash flow was approximately -$856mn, so the interest line is a minority contributor to cash burn.
-The operating loss remains the dominant driver.
+The refinancing cut annual cash interest to roughly $62mn — a real saving.
+But trailing twelve-month free cash flow was approximately -$856mn, so interest is a small piece of total cash burn.
+The operating loss is the main driver.

 What should investors watch in Wolfspeed's next earnings report?

-The key lines are gross margin trajectory and wafer yield commentary at the Mohawk Valley facility.
-Movement toward breakeven gross margin would support the post-recapitalization bid; continued negative margin would reinforce the sell-side view that another operating inflection is required before fundamentals catch up to price.
+Gross margin trajectory and wafer yield commentary at Mohawk Valley.
+A move toward breakeven gross margin would support the post-recapitalization bid.
+Continued negative margin would reinforce the sell-side view that another operating inflection is needed before fundamentals catch up to price.